zizther/Jam/readme.md

 ##Get Started

 To get started using Jam, go to [getjam.io][jam-url].
 The website has documentation and examples necessary to get you started using Jam.
+##Using CSS files

+To use the CSS file directly in your project you can reference it by using `<link href="/css/styles.css" rel="stylesheet">`

+##Using Scss files

+If you want to use the Scss files you can compile them using the gulp file in this project ([Find out more here](#frontend)) or use your own tasks to fit within your project.

 ##Browser Support and Testing